-Held on July 31st–August 2nd (the Friday, Saturday, and Sunday of World Breastfeeding Week), The Global Big Latch On is celebrated across the world, and this year, you can attend any location virtually.
+Held on August 6-8 (the weekend of World Breastfeeding Week), The Global Big Latch On is celebrated across the world, and like last year’s event, this year’s event will be virtual.

-During The Big Latch On, moms breastfeed or express breast milk simultaneously, and participants are counted in the hopes of setting a new record.
+During The Virtual Big Latch On, moms breastfeed or express breast milk simultaneously, and participants are counted in the hopes of setting a new record.

 The goals of The Big Latch On are to remove the stigma around breastfeeding, raise awareness of the benefits of breast milk, and provide a place for moms to build a support community.

 Learn more about The Big Latch On and sign up for a virtual gathering here.

 The rise of the “brelfie” (breastfeeding selfie) has been endorsed by none other than the World Health Organization.
 The United Nations called brelfies “a good way to break down any stigma about breastfeeding in public and spread the word about the importance of mother’s milk.”
 We agree.